 The fact is that every pregnancy is different and reflects in a special way.
 Amidst the first trimester hormonal changes, heartburn and acne are common indications of changes in your body.
 The key is to take care of your food and prenatal fitness as the same will reflect in a happy and healthy glow.

 Many believe that, buying or receiving baby gifts before the tiny tot arrives in this world can cause misfortune to the baby.
 This superstition underlines the belief of gifts before the baby’s arrival mean inviting evil into life which can lead to miscarriage or bad luck to the baby.

-So, If you happen to hear the above mentioned pregnancy myths, laugh over it with a cuppa of warm milk!!
+Now that we’ve gone through some pregnancy myths and truths, if you happen to hear the above mentioned ones, laugh over it with a cuppa of warm milk!!